 When will it be available in my area?

-The Australian and Tasmanian governments introduced a range of measures to slow the spread of COVID-19, including restrictions on activities in the fitness industry.
+The Australian and Tasmanian governments have at various times introduced a range of measures to slow the spread of COVID-19, including restrictions on activities in the fitness industry.

 The health and wellbeing of our community remains our top priority.
 Our program activities and schedule will continue to be guided by the advice and requirements of governments and health authorities.